-Today is Monday, the nineteenth of September, 2022, in the twenty-fifth week of Ordinary Time.
+Today is Saturday, the 26th of November, 2022, in the 34th week of Ordinary Time.

-May the peace of Christ dwell in your soul!
+May the peace of Christ fill your body, soul, and spirit, today!

 TODAY’S DEVOTIONAL AND PRAYERS

 Lead me in the path of your commandments, for I delight in it.
 (Psalms 119:35 ESV)

 Lord our God, in our times too you hear the prayers and cries of your children.
 We need to cry out, for humankind has not become your own but still lives in pain and under judgment, and many thousands have to die or undergo terrible things.
 They should be yours, every one of them.
 They should all be your children.
 So we cry out to you: Reveal and glorify your name on earth so that a new time may come and great wonders may be done by your hand.
 May your name be honored, your kingdom come, and your will be done on earth as in heaven.
 Amen.

 Oh, that you would rend the heavens and come down, that the mountains would tremble before you!
 As when fire sets twigs ablaze and causes water to boil, come down to make your name known to your enemies and cause the nations to quake before you!
 Isaiah 64:1–2, NIV

 - for a very restful day, yesterday

 - for the heart of gratitude that God has developed in me